The "Paris is Burning" Series: An Introduction

 How To Follow The Series

-The best way to follow this series is by subscribing to my email newsletter in the form below titled “Never Miss A Beat."
+The best way to follow this series is by subscribing to my email newsletter in the form below titled.
 With those newsletter updates, you will receive early access to my Paris is Burning articles!
-But for those who aren’t a fan of emails, like me on Facebook or follow my Instagram stories for updates when new Paris is Burning articles become available to the public.
+But for those who aren’t a fan of emails, I will update my Instagram as my Paris is Burning articles become available to the public.
 I hope you’ll join me on this journey to learn more about this very important film and subculture, and I wish you happy reading!